 #2 – Indirect Manufacturing Expenses or Manufacturing Overhead Expenses

 This can also be called Production overhead, works overhead, etc..
 Overhead is the total cost of indirect – material, wages and expenses.
 Indirect material, wages, and expenses mean materials, wages, and expenses which cannot be linked directly with the units produced.

-Example of indirect material is stores consumed for repair and maintenance work, small tools, fuel, and lubricating oil etc. Example of indirect wages is wages for maintenance work, holding pay, etc. Example of an indirect expense is training expense, depreciation of factory shed, insurance premium for plant and machinery, factory shed etc.
+Example of indirect material is stores consumed for repair and maintenance work, small tools, fuel, and lubricating oil, etc. Example of indirect wages is wages for maintenance work, holding pay, etc. Example of an indirect expense is training expense, depreciation of factory shed, the insurance premium for plant and machinery, factory shed, etc.

 It is usually difficult to ascertain the cost of the product.
 Moreover, its value usually forms a small portion of the main product.
 It is often treated as “Miscellaneous income” but the correct treatment would be to credit the sale value of the by-product to manufacturing account so as to reduce to that extent the cost incurred to manufacture the main product.

 M/s ABC produces soaps in their factory.
-Following are the details available in reference to the manufacturing activities year ended 31.03.2017.
+The following are the details available in reference to the manufacturing activities year ended 31.03.2017.
 Prepare and Calculate Cost of Goods Manufactured Statement for company ABC year ended 31.03.2017.

 #1 – Working Note 1 (WN1) – Direct Wages